 Consumers who bring the sampler to Sony's SACD listening stations in Circuit City stores will be entered in a sweepstakes for a chance to win one of more than 45,000 prizes, including SACD-equipped home theater Dream Systems and SACD titles.

-Clear Channels will promote the sweepstakes in a Top 500 Albums of All Time special to be broadcast on more than 200 radio stations.
-The promotion runs through the end of the year.
+Clear Channel will promote the sweepstakes in a Top 500 Albums of All Time special to be broadcast on more than 200 radio stations.

 All told, Sony will probably be spending at least as much money on promoting SACD as it did last year during the same time period, said Bob Weissburg, president of Sony Consumer Sales.

-Lower disc pricing has also helped raise demand.
+Lower disc pricing has also helped.
 During retail promotions, some discs have been advertised at $13.99 and $15.99, Sony said.
+The norm is $19 to $20 per disc.